knezewski/HackerNewsClone/README.md

-# HackerNewsClone
-a Hacker News clone in vanilla JavaScript.
+A Hacker News clone in vanilla JavaScript.